earthly/website/blog/_posts/2021-01-20-top-5-scala-blogs.md

 ## #1 [Haoyi's Programming Blog](https://www.lihaoyi.com/)

-The #1 Scala blog in this list is Li Haoyi's Blog. &nbsp;Li is a staff engineer at Databricks and author of the new book [Hands-on Scala Programming](https://www.handsonscala.com/).
+The #1 Scala blog in this list is Li Haoyi's Blog. &nbsp;Li is a staff engineer at DataBricks and author of the new book [Hands-on Scala Programming](https://www.handsonscala.com/).

 The depth of detail that goes into each post by Li is outstanding! &nbsp;When Li writes about a topic, even the language creator slides into the comment section to provide his commentary.